-They warned that humans approaching wildlife can affect the animals' well-being and possibly cause mothers to reject their offspring.
+Approaching wildlife also can affect their well-being and survival, possibly causing mothers to reject their offspring, park officials said.

 Such reminders are included on Yellowstone's website, in information handed to visitors as they come in and on signs throughout the park, Reid said.